iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> Will never alkow my gov. To put out that im sick with covid if i was thats not right and the person who develoved the app ahould ve fined<br> :date: __2021-04-28 14:02:32__

+> This app is becoming increasingly useless as the number of people getting fully vaccinated increases, and as it fails to gather vaccination data.
+IF THIS CONDITION CONTINUES, I'LL HAVE NO CHOICE BUT TO UN-INSTALL THIS APP.
+I SUGGEST THAT OTHERS DO THE SAME.
+I suggest changing the data that you gather to include: - vaccination info (if obtained, what type, when #1, when #2, etc) - positive/negative test results - self-reported symptoms.
+All the above can be very useful public health data.<br> :date: __2021-04-21 18:29:36__

 > Since the app came out only 1500 people have even entered their contact tracing number, despite thousands of cases a day.
 Without proper contact tracing this app is useless<br> :date: __2021-04-08 15:34:55__